robin-armstrong/RandomLowRank/README.md

 # RandomLowRank

-Randomized algorithms for efficiently computing low-rank approximations of matrices in Julia.
+Randomized low-rank algorithms for numerical linear algebra in Julia.